jhusain/compositional-functions/README.md

 # Compositional Functions

 Asynchronous programming is clearly a pain point for JavaScript developers.
 The async/await syntax would be a valuable addition to the JavaScript language.
-However the async/await syntax can only emit a Promise, which is just one of any number of different asynchronous primitives.
+However the async/await syntax can only emit a Promise, which is one of any number of different asynchronous primitives used in JavaScript programs.

 Other asynchronous primitives include: